TheOnlyMrCat/33/README.md

 * `t`: Swaps the source and destination strings
 * `u`: Swaps the mutable and backup lists
 * `v`: Appends the backup list to the mutable list
-* `w`: Sets the accumulator to the length of the list
+* `w`: Sets the accumulator to the length of the mutable list
 * `x`: Multiplies the accumulator by the counter
-* `y`: Sets the list to the value of the source string split by the value of the destination string
+* `y`: Appends the source string to the mutable list
 * `z`: Sets the counter to 0
 * `Z`: Clears the mutable list